 - Make sure you have chosen “Time Range” >> “All time”

 - Now restart Chrome and it will remove all the unnecessary data and start with the clean state.

 Remove unusual extensions

-Basically, Extension is a small program that you can add to your Google Chrome on Windows that let you do something more.
+Basically, Extension is a small program that you can add to your Google Chrome on Windows that lets you do something more.
 Which are helpful yet some may actually be less helpful than you think.
 Extensions mostly run in the background, and parse or filter web pages before they’re displayed on the screen, but will also load their own pack of data from the Internet.
 To get better browsing speeds and good response times, disable and/or delete extensions you don’t actually need.

-To disable extensions follow bellow:
+To disable extensions follow bellow

 - Alternatively, you can go to Chrome’s Options > More tools > Extensions.

-Disabling extensions should help a little but uninstalling them is your best bet (you can always put them back again later).
+- Disabling extensions should help a little but uninstalling them is your best bet (you can always put them back again later).